 As far as payment processing hardware goes, PaymentCloud has options for POS systems and full EMV credit card terminals that work well for physical retail stores.
-There’s also a mobile card reader you can use in-store or on location at events, markets, and fairs, for example.
+You can also use a mobile card reader in-store or on location at events, markets, and fairs, for example.

-PaymentCloud’s team will also reprogram any existing POS system if you’re migrating over and also works with other payment processing tools:
+PaymentCloud’s team will also reprogram any existing POS system if you’re migrating over.
+It also works with other payment processing tools:

 - First Data

-PaymentCloud offers month-to-month contracts for low-risk merchants but by default, long-term contracts are provided when doing business with merchants with significant risk.
-Expect a minimum two-year contract if your business is classified as high-risk, which is usual when there is considerable underwriting risk and due diligence involved.
+PaymentCloud offers month-to-month contracts for low-risk merchants, but by default, long-term contracts are provided when doing business with merchants with significant risk.
+Expect a minimum two-year contract if your business is classified as high-risk, usually when considerable underwriting risk and due diligence are involved.
 You can ask for a free quote and comparison before signing up for an account.

-As for payment gateways, PaymentCloud integrates with all payment gateway platforms so merchants can continue using their provider without interruption.
-Aside from being able to set up advanced fraud/filtering and velocity filters, PaymentCloud, as a gateway agnostic platform, can assist customers with migrating to a more compatible payment gateway like Stripe or Authorize.net.
+PaymentCloud integrates with all payment gateway platforms so merchants can continue using their providers without interruption.
+Aside from being able to set up advanced fraud/filtering and velocity filters, PaymentCloud, as a gateway-agnostic platform, can assist businesses with migrating to a more compatible payment gateway like Stripe or Authorize.net.

 PaymentCloud stands out because it specializes in medium- and high-risk industries that other payment processors are less likely to service.
 It has one of the most extensive lists of approved high-risk industries, citing a 98% approval rating with its 10+ banking partners.
-It works with tobacco, e-cigarettes, and topical CBD, as well as electronics, dropshipping, bail bonds, firearms, and more.
+It works with tobacco, e-cigarettes, topical CBD, electronics, dropshipping, bail bonds, firearms, and more.

 Chargeback protection is especially important for high-risk businesses, so PaymentCloud offers robust dispute resolution support.
 It partners with Chargeback Gurus to detect, track, and resolve disputes on behalf of merchants.